Farmschool in IndonesiaIndonesia, Lotta

-In Indonesia, being a farmer is frowned upon, despite the fact that over 61% of them are farmers!
+In Indonesia, being a farmer is frowned upon, despite the fact that over 61% of population are farmers!
 The reason no one wishes to farm is that the work is very difficult and often generates little income.
 Plots are small and there are few farmers who benefit from mechanical equipment like tractors or threshers.
 Food production is down, and crime is up, as many farmers leave for the cities, hoping for work which they cannot find.

 1999 – the beginning.